Advanced search

 Adolescents (12 to 18 years)

-Most smokers require 8 to 12 or 16 to 24 tablets per day, not to exceed 40 tablets.
-Use for up to 8 weeks to break the habit of smoking, then gradually reduce the dose over a 4 week period.
+Most patients require 8 to 12 or 16 to 24 tablets per day, not to exceed 40 tablets.
+Use for up to 8 weeks to break the habit of smoking/vaping, then gradually reduce the dose over a 4 week period.
 The treatment should be stopped when the daily consumption is down to one or two tablets.
 As data are limited in this age group, the recommended duration of treatment is 12 weeks.
 If longer treatment is required, advice from a healthcare professional should be sought.

 Adults (over 18 years of age)

-A quit attempt should be made as soon as the smoker feels ready, but not later than 6 months after start of treatment.
+A quit attempt should be made as soon as the patient feels ready, but not later than 6 months after start of treatment.
 If a quit attempt cannot be made within 9 months after starting treatment, professional advice should be sought.

 Adolescents (12 to 18 years)

-A quit attempt should be made as soon as the smoker feels ready, but not later than 6 months after start of treatment.
+A quit attempt should be made as soon as the patient feels ready, but not later than 6 months after start of treatment.
 If a quit attempt cannot be made within 9 months after starting treatment, professional advice should be sought.

 4.3 Contraindications